azminewasi/DataCamp-Courses-MegaCollection/README.md

-# DataCamp
+# **DataCamp**
-## Azmine Toushik Wasi
+## **Azmine Toushik Wasi**

 ---

-DataCamp data-science, machine learning and other courses I have completed.
+### Exercises and Certificates of all the python, R, SQL, data-science, machine learning and other courses I have completed in DataCamp.

+---

+**For most of the courses, exercise and solutions are added.** But, I won't be adding them from 3oth course, to focus more on the concepts and knowledge. *If I find **something new or exiting, I will add those.***

-Some of these solutions are made to actually run in your own machine, but many of them will not run because DataCamp preloaded some data and fuctions in the exercises, and I don't have them here.
+*Some of these solutions are made to actually run in your own machine, but many of them will not run because DataCamp preloaded some data and fuctions in the exercises, and I don't have them here.*